+G oa I Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness

+ar nd . ,

+A cti

-Goal and Action #(s) Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Goal 1 Action 4 The EL student group is below 11 students, but the LEA wants to monitor the progress of identified EL students to ensure academic achievement and success in the instructional program. effective instructional strategies and ELA and mathematics indicator on Dashboard, and local assessment data (Fastbridge) Goal 3 Action 2 SED students are performing below the overall student group in academic areas, chronic absenteeism, and suspension. • Local indicator priority 3 self-reflection, chronic absenteeism and pupil suspension rates
+on # (s) Goa I 1 Acti on 4 The EL student group is below 11 students, but the LEA wants to monitor the progress of identified EL students to ensure academic achievement and success in the instructional program.
+Having staff trained on the assessment and identification of EL students will collaborate with class teachers to ensure effective instructional strategies and interventions are being provided to EL students.
+ELA and mathematics indicator on Dashboard, and local assessment data (Fastbridge) Goa I 3 Acti on 2 SED students are performing below the overall student group in academic areas, chronic absenteeism, and suspension.
+The LEA will implement an advisory committee to increase parent engagement and educational partner feedback to identify and address the identified needs of SED students and support families in improving the identified needs.
+Local indicator priority 3 self- reflection, chronic absenteeism and pupil suspension rates